SachinRupani/MyPlaces/README.md

 # Implementation

-Now to use the library in your app:
+Now to use the library in your app, write the following code in your activity:

 ## Basic